 Training which should…

-Include mental stimulation as he is an active dog with a sharp mind.
-He needs to be occupied with something interesting all the time; else he gets bored and could resort to destructive behavior because of that.
+Include mental stimulation, as he is an active dog with a sharp mind.
+He needs always to be occupied with something interesting; otherwise, he gets bored and could resort to destructive behavior.

 He is a very loyal dog…